Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation

-Fair Learning-to-Rank (LTR) is another popular research direction for achieving fairness in community nowadays, and several recent works have raised the question of group fairness in rankings.
-Zehlike et al.~\cite{DBLP:conf/cikm/ZehlikeB0HMB17} formulate the problem as a ``Fair Top-k ranking'' that guarantees the proportion of protected group items in every prefix of the top-k ranking is above a minimum threshold.
-Celis et al.~\cite{DBLP:conf/icalp/CelisSV18} propose a constrained maximum weight matching algorithm for ranking a set of items efficiently under a fairness constraint indicating the maximum number of items with each sensitive attribute allowed in the top positions.
-Most recently, some works break the parity constraints restricting the fraction of items with each attribute in the ranking, but extend the LTR methods to a large class of possible fairness constraints.
+Fair Learning-to-Rank (LTR) is another popular research direction for achieving fairness in the community nowadays, and several recent works have raised the question of group fairness in rankings.
+Zehlike et al.~\cite{ZehlikeB0HMB17_FAIR} formulate the problem as a ``Fair top-$K$ ranking'' that aims to guarantee the occurrences of items within the protected group is above a minimum threshold in every prefix of the top-$K$ ranking list based on some pre-defined proportion.
+Celis et al.~\cite{DBLP:conf/icalp/CelisSV18} propose a constrained maximum weight matching algorithm for ranking a set of items efficiently under a fairness constraint indicating the maximum number of items with each sensitive attribute being allowed in the top positions.
+Most recently, some works break the parity constraints restricting the fraction of items with each attribute in the ranking but extend the LTR methods to a large class of possible fairness constraints.
 For instance, Biega et al.~\cite{asia:equity-of-attention} aim to achieve amortized fairness of attention by making exposure proportional to relevance through integer linear programming.
-Singh et al.~\cite{DBLP:conf/kdd/SinghJ18} propose a more general framework which can achieve both individual fairness and group fairness solutions via a standard linear program and the Birkhoff-von Neumann decomposition~\cite{birkhoff1967lattice}.
+Singh et al.~\cite{DBLP:conf/kdd/SinghJ18} propose a more general framework that can achieve both individual fairness and group fairness solutions via a standard linear program and the Birkhoff-von Neumann decomposition~\cite{birkhoff1967lattice}.